MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/tutorial-schema-design.md

 We can call Histogram API with a KES query expression to get attribute histograms and transform them into filter suggestions for publications.

-Histogram returns the most probabilistic values for each attributes from the entities specified by the expression.
-In the context of this tutorial, Histogram API will return the top attribute values from publication entities that have the highest ranks (the publications that the user is most likely looking for).
-We can use these values for each filter attribute as **filter suggestions**.

-To generate filter suggestions using Histogram API, see `MakesInteractor.GetFilters(paperExpression)` method in `makesInteractor.js`.
+Histogram API returns the most common attribute values weighted by the entity's log probability.
+For example, execute the following command in your working directory to get the top **Year** attribute value from the index.

+    ```cmd
+    kesm Histogram --IndexFilePaths samplePrivateLibraryData.linked.kes --KesQueryExpression "All()"  --Attributes "Year" --Count 1
+    ```

+    Histogram API should return 2015 as the top value with log probability of -17.514

+    ```cmd
+    {
+      "expr": "Year=2015",
+      "entities": [
+        {
+          "logprob": -17.514,
+          "prob": 2.4760901E-08,
+          "Year": 2015
+        }
+      ],
+      "timed_out": false
+    }
+    ```
+    This is because there are two publications published in 2015 with entity log probability being -17.514 and -24.52. (-17.514 = LN(EXP(-17.514) + EXP(-24.52))) You can execute the following command to see the entities:

+    ```cmd
+    kesm Evaluate --IndexFilePaths samplePrivateLibraryData.linked.kes --KesQueryExpression "Year=2015"  --Attributes "Year"
+    ```
+    and you should see the following:

+    ```cmd
+    {
+      "expr": "Year=2015",
+      "entities": [
+        {
+          "logprob": -17.514,
+          "prob": 2.4760901E-08,
+          "Year": 2015
+        },
+        {
+          "logprob": -24.52,
+          "prob": 2.2444E-11,
+          "Year": 2015
+        }
+      ],
+      "timed_out": false
+    }
+    ```

  For more information on Histogram API, see [Histogram REST API](reference-post-histogram.md)

+In the context of this tutorial, we leverage Histogram API to get **filter suggestions** by calling it with our current publication list expression and filter attributes.

+To learn more about how to generate filter suggestions using Histogram API, see `MakesInteractor.GetFilters(publicationExpression)` method in `makesInteractor.js`.
 The corresponding data transformation logic for filter UI elements can be found in: `filterSectionListItem.js` and in `filterAttributeListItem.js`.

 ### Apply filters

-We can apply filters by modifying the paper list expression.
-To apply a filter, we combine the current paper expression and the target filter expression with a "And" operator.
+We can apply filters by modifying the publication list expression.
+To apply a filter, we create a new expresion by combining the current publication expression and the filter expression with a "And" operator.
+Cosider the following scenario as an example:

-For example, with a **paper expression** initially being **All()**, to apply a publication year filter to constrain the publications returned to those published in 2019, the *filter expression* will be **Y=2019**, and the final paper list expression will become **And(All(),Y=2019)**.
+The publication list expression is initially set to `All()`, showing all publications.
+To constrain the publications returned to those published in 2019, we apply a publication year filter with the filter expression being `Year=2019`.
+The publication list expression will then become `And(All(),Year=2019)`.
+If we want to further constraint the publications returned to computer science related only, we apply a fields of study filter with the filter expression being `Composite(FieldsOfStudy.Name='computer science')`.
+The publication list expression will then become `And(All(),Year=2019,Composite(FieldsOfStudy.Name='computer science'))`

-To handle filter action, see `FilterablePaperList.appendFilter(attributeName, attributeValue)` and `FilterablePaperList.updatePaperList()` method in `filterablePaperList.js` for more details.
+To handle the filter action, see `FilterablePublicationList.appendFilter(attributeName, attributeValue)` and `FilterablePublicationList.updatePublicationList()` method in `filterablePublicationList.js` for more details.

 ### Use sample UI code to see them in action

 We've created a sample client app written in javascript along with MAKES.
 After custom index deployment is complete, you should be able to see the private library example application by visiting: `<Makes_Instance_Url>/examples/privateLibraryExample/privateLibraryExample.html`

+Alternatively, you can modify the `hostUrl` varaible in `makesInteractor.js` to point to your MAKES instance with custom index and debug the application by launching a browser with `privateLibraryExample.html`